Premier Education

 What type of sunscreen should I use?

-The market is full of products, from hypo-allergenic varieties to protect sensitive skin from skin irritation, to water-resistant sunscreen.
+The market is full of products, from hypo-allergenic varieties to protect sensitive skin from UV rays, to water-resistant sunscreen.

 Make sure that whatever you use on children has an SPF value of at least 30 (ideally 50) along with no less than four stars UVA protection/ultraviolet protection factor.